Firozpur–Rameswaram Humsafar Express: Background

 The inaugural service, bearing train number No.09603 of this service was launched on 27 September 2018 at by Speaker of the Lok Sabha, Sumitra Mahajan.
 The regular services are scheduled to commencing from 2 October 2018 at on every Tuesdays and 6 October 2018 at on every Saturdays bearing train numbers 20974 and 20973 respectively.
 It was then extended to Firozpur Cantonment from 2 October 2023.

 Rakes

 The service is completely fitted with 3-tier AC coaches designed by Indian Railways with features like LED screen display to show information about stations, train speed and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.
 Apart from 16 AC 3-tier coaches earmarked for passengers, the train will also have 1 Pantry Car and 2 End-on Generator coaches.
+Earlier was WDM-3A pull it now WAP-7 take a turn to pull it regularly.